techidaily/site-android-frp/source/_posts/how-to-bypass-google-frp-lock-on-realme-11-pro-devices-by-drfone-android.md

 The ****Realme 11 Pro FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Realme 11 Pro device after it has been reset.
 By requesting the Google account credentials tied to the Realme 11 Pro device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Realme 11 Pro device.
 In essence, the Realme 11 Pro FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Realme 11 Pro device, providing additional protection.
-Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Realme device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Realme 11 Pro device.
 It activates when you perform a factory reset on your Realme smartphone without signing out of the associated Google account.

 ### Usage of Realme 11 Pro FRP Code